 IBM Informix products can support many languages, cultures, and code sets.
-All the information related to character set, collation, and representation of numeric data, currency, date, and time is brought together in a single environment, called a GLS (Global Language Support) locale.
+All the information related to character set, collation and representation of numeric data, currency, date, and time that is used by a language within a given territory and encoding is brought together in a single environment, called a Global Language Support (GLS) locale.